Sunday, September 25, 2016

 Long story short, this Douglas played a major role in twentieth century America.
 I will spare writing more about his accomplishments here as there is plenty of great sources that cover that ground.
 The real question is, what is he doing on this site?

 A couple of weeks ago I was eating at Tilly T's and ran into Norman Barge.
 During our conversation he brought up Douglas and his connection to Otter Tail County.
 He left me some additional information in my mailbox at church.
 It turns out that Douglas was born in Maine Township in Otter Tail County in 1898.
-A quick search did not give me the precise location of his first home, but I have a couple of students who will be researching it and post it in the next week.
+The next time you are at Phelps Mill (which has a plaque in his honor), head about a mile and a half north to the Presbyterian Church.
+It was at this church's manse that Douglas was born.